DevilMedlar/python-recall-training/rules.md

 - Almost no reward.
 - Heavy emphasis on correction and retry.
 - Withdraw most or all previously active reward elements until Daddy earns them back.
-- strong physical and verbal correction
+- Use strong physical and verbal correction (see lines 76-120 in README.md).

 **0% / complete failure**